joseproenca/homepage-academic/content/publication/terbeek-realisability-2023/index.md

 abstract: ''
 publication: '*ICTAC - 20th International Colloquium on Theoretical Aspects of Computing, Lima, Peru, December 4-8, 2023, Proceedings*'
 ---

+## Abstract

+We consider global models of communicating agents specified as transition systems labelled by interactions in which multiple senders and receivers can participate.
+A realisation of such a model is a set of local transition systems—one per agent—which are executed concurrently using synchronous communication.
+Our core challenge is how to check whether a global model is realisable and, if it is, how to synthesise a realisation.
+We identify and compare two variants to realise global interaction models, both relying on bisimulation equivalence.
+Then we investigate, for both variants, realisability conditions to be checked on global models.
+We propose a synthesis method for the construction of realisations by grouping locally indistinguishable states.
+The paper is accompanied by a tool that implements realisability checks and synthesises realisations.